Dalas121/Heir_2_The_Throne/README.md

 	- Fencers get Backstab
 	- Bowmen get Marksman
 	- HI get March: "This unit ignores movement cost on most terrain."
-	- needs to be explained to the player the first time they encounter Li'sar

 //############################